Thysbelon/gba-mus-ripper/README.md

 # GBA Mus Ripper

-GBA Mus Ripper by Bregalad and CaptainSwag101 (updated by berg8793 and IAG)
+GBA Mus Ripper by Bregalad and CaptainSwag101 (updated by berg8793, IAG and Thysbelon)

-Development 4.0; July 15th, 2024
+README originally written by Bregalad; edited by Thysbelon.

+Downloads are available in the [releases section](https://github.com/Thysbelon/gba-mus-ripper/releases) on the right of this repository's GitHub homepage.

 ---

-GBA Mus Ripper is a suite of programs to rip music from Game Boy Advance (GBA) games using the "Sappy" sound engine, a really common engine among commercial GBA games.
+GBA Mus Ripper is a suite of programs to rip music from Game Boy Advance (GBA) games using the MusicPlayer2000 a.k.a.
+"Sappy" sound engine, a [really common engine among commercial GBA games](https://vgmpf.com/Wiki/index.php?title=User:IgoreshaZhu/GBA_sound_drivers#MusicPlayer2000.2FSappy_.28Nintendo.29).
-Music rippers from GBA games already exists, but this one is more complete and versatile, and less buggy than the existing ones (as for the date of writing this).
-It's the first one that actually converts instruments to SoundFont format, including GameBoy instruments.

 ---

 ## Applications:

-- Listen to GBA music with higher quality sound hardware than a GBA or an emulated GBA which only have 8-bit sound
+- Listen to GBA music with a higher bit depth than 8 and no white noise.
-- Make other music sound like a GBA game.
+- Apply the instrument set from a GBA game to another midi file.
-- Simply get music sheets of GBA games.
+- Simply get sheet music of a GBA game's tracks.
+- Edit a song for a romhack by editing its Midi conversion, then convert it back to MP2K and inject it into the rom with [Midi2AGB](https://github.com/Thysbelon/midi2agb) and [gba-song-assembler](https://github.com/Thysbelon/gba-song-assembler).
+(The options `-xg -sb -rc -raw` should be used for this purpose)

 The tools come in the form of 4 separate executable files.